Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can You Help a Dog That’s in Pain?

-If your dog is in pain, you should minimize its suffering as much as possible.
+If your dog is in pain, you should minimize their suffering as much as possible.
 Some of the steps you should take include the following:

-The first course of action after noticing that your dog is in pain is to consult a vet.
-They will figure out what the problem is and get started on treatment right away.
-They may need to perform physical exams and diagnostic tests such as blood tests and ultrasounds to avoid missing infections or injuries.
+If you notice that your dog is in pain, consult a vet.
+They will diagnose the problem and begin treatment immediately.
+They may need to perform physical exams and diagnostic tests, such as blood tests and ultrasounds, to avoid missing infections or injuries.
 Treatment options for pain may include painkillers, anti-inflammatories, antibiotics, and physical therapy.

 Vet listening to pomeranian breathing